-1. To receive the Audited Financial Statements for the financial year ended 30 June 2014 together with the Reports of the Directors and the Auditors thereon.
-(Please refer Note 1) 2.
-To declare a final single-tier dividend of 5.0% (0.50 sen per ordinary share) for the financial year ended 30 June 2014.
+1. To receive the Audited Financial Statements for the financial year ended 30 June 2015 together with the Reports of the Directors and the Auditors thereon.
+2. To declare a final single-tier dividend of 5.0% (0.50 sen per ordinary share) for the financial year ended 30 June 2015.
 Resolution 1 3.
-To approve the payment of Directors' Fees for the financial year ended 30 June 2014.
+To approve the payment of Directors' Fees for the financial year ended 30 June 2015.
 Resolution 2 4.
-To re-elect the following Directors who shall retire pursuant to Article 129 of the Company's Articles of Association and being eligible, have offered themselves for re-election:- (a) Dato' Foong Wei Kuong Resolution 3 (b) Dato' Philip Chan Hon Keong Resolution 4 5.
+To re-elect the following Directors who shall retire pursuant to Article 129 of the Company's Articles of Association and being eligible, have offered themselves for re-election:- (a) Mr. Koay Kah Ee(b) Mr. Lew Jin Aun Resolution 3 Resolution 4 5.
 To re-appoint Messrs.
 Crowe Horwath as Auditors of the Company until the conclusion of the next Annual General Meeting and to authorise the Directors to fix their remuneration.
 Resolution 5 6.
-As Special Business : To consider and, if thought fit, with or without any modification, to pass the following resolution as ordinary resolution:- ORDINARY RESOLUTION - AUTHORITY TO ISSUE SHARES PURSUANT TO SECTION 132D OF THE COMPANIES ACT, 1965 Resolution 6 "THAT pursuant to Section 132D of the Companies Act, 1965 and approvals of the relevant governmental/regulatory authorities, the Directors be and are hereby empowered to issue and allot shares in the Company, at any time to such persons and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit, provided that the aggregate number of shares issued pursuant to this Resolution does not exceed ten per centum (10%) of the issued and paid-up share capital of the Company for the time being and the Directors be and are paid-up share capital of the Company for the time being and the Directors be and are also empowered to obtain approval for the listing of and quotation for the additional shares so issued on Bursa Malaysia Securities Berhad; AND THAT such authority shall commence immediately upon the passing of this Resolution and continue to be in force until the conclusion of the next Annual General Meeting of the Company."
+As Special Business: To consider and, if thought fit, with or without any modification, to pass the following resolution as an ordinary resolution:- ORDINARY RESOLUTION - AUTHORITY TO ISSUE SHARES PURSUANT TO SECTION 132D OF THE COMPANIES ACT, 1965 Resolution 6 "THAT pursuant to Section 132D of the Companies Act, 1965 and approvals of the relevant governmental/regulatory authorities, the Directors be and are hereby empowered to issue and allot shares in the Company, at any time to such persons and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit, provided that the aggregate number of shares issued pursuant to this Resolution does not exceed ten per centum (10%) of the issued and paid-up share capital of the Company for the time being and the Directors be and are also empowered to obtain approval for the listing of and quotation for the additional shares so issued on Bursa Malaysia Securities Berhad; AND THAT such authority shall commence immediately upon the passing of this